lahdekorpi/Wiky.php/README.md

 ## Known issues / limitations
 * Unordered and ordered lists can not be mixed (any help and/or ideas would be great)
 * Parsing of new lines should be smarter.
 It should join paragraphs (detected by two consecutive newlines) and avoid listings, headers and indentations
+* It's not designed to handle user errors.
+If your user fails with syntax, the end result will reflect that.
+* Has only been tested to work with PHP 5.3.6 and later versions.
+Some older versions might have problems with some markup.

 ## Howto use
 	// Include the library (obviously)